pandurangpatil/llm-chat/initial-design.md

 - Summarization job execution and summary existence
 - Health endpoint behavior

-In CI, start backend in test mode connected to in-memory DB:
+In CI, start backend in test mode connected to Firebase Emulator Suite for Realtime Database
-- Use `mongodb-memory-server` for Mongo DB provider
-- Or Firebase Emulator Suite for Realtime Database
 - Run Newman in CI after server startup and before building/publishing images; fail the build if any integration test fails

 ---